CVRP-SOLE/SOLE/README.md

 - [2024/04/20] Code is released 💡.
 - [2024/05/02] Pre-processed data and weights are released.
 Now you can train and evaluate our SOLE 👏🏻.
 - [2025/01/23] SOLE is accepted to ICLR 2025 🔥.
 The code for Replica dataset and preprocessing the MMA features will be released soon.
+- [2025/06/25] The code for evaluaion on Replica dataset is released.
+Check <a href="https://github.com/CVRP-SOLE/replica_eval">this repository</a>!

 ## TODO
 - [x] Release the code
 - [x] Release the preprocessed data and weights
 - [x] Release the evaluation code for Replica dataset.
-Check <a href="https://github.com/CVRP-SOLE/replica_eval">this repository</a> for the evaluation on Replica dataset.
 - [x] Release the pre-processed data and precomputed features for Replica dataset
 - [ ] Release the code for processing MVA, MCA and MEA